-- 48.1 Through lots or double frontage lots shall be avoided, except where essential to separate residential development from traffic arteries or to overcome specific disadvantages of topography and orientation.
-In such cases, access will be allowed only on the lower classification street. - 48.2 Flag lots are prohibited in the single-family and multi-family development categories residential land use districts.
-Flag lots or parcels may be permitted in lots exceeding 0.2 ha (0.5 acre) under the following conditions: - (a) the flag lot directly accesses a local or residential street; - (b) the aggregate width of the pole, or poles for two (2) adjacent flag lots, is a minimum of 12.1 m (40 ft) in width with minimum pole width 6.1 m (20 ft). - 48.3 All rectangular lots and, so far as practical all other lots, shall have side lot lines at right angles to straight street lines or radial side lot lines to curved street lines.
+- 47.1 Through lots or double frontage lots, shall be avoided except where essential to separate residential development from traffic arteries or to overcome specific disadvantages of topography and orientation.
+In such cases, access will be allowed only on the lower classification street. - 47.2 Flag lots are prohibited in the single family and multi family development categories residential land use districts.
+Flag lots or parcels may be permitted in lots exceeding half an acre under the following conditions: - (a) the flag lot directly accesses a local or residential street; - (b) the aggregate width of the pole, or poles for two adjacent flag lots, is a minimum of 12.1 m (40 ft.) in width with minimum pole width 6.1 m (20 ft.). - 47.3 All rectangular lots and, so far as practical all other lots, shall have side lot lines at right angles to straight street lines or radial side lot lines to curved street lines.
 Unusual or odd shaped lots having boundary lines that intersect at extreme angles shall be avoided.

-- 48.4 The lot line common to the street right-of-way line shall be the front line.
+- 47.4 The lot line common to the street right of way line shall be the front line.
 All lots shall face the front line and a similar lot across the street.
-Wherever feasible, lots shall be arranged so that the rear line does not abut the side line of an adjacent lot. - 48.5 No lot or parcel shall be created which does not meet the minimum standards of the applicable land use district, except pursuant to an area structure plan which provides for the perpetual maintenance of such remnants. - 48.6 The length and width of blocks shall be sufficient to accommodate two (2) tiers of lots with minimum standards specified by the applicable land use district and this chapter, except where a single row of lots back up to an arterial street.
-When reviewing proposed lot and block arrangements, the subdivision authority shall consider the following factors: - (a) Adequate Building Sites Required: provision of adequate building sites suitable to the special needs of the type of land use (residential, commercial or other) proposed for development shall be provided, taking into consideration topographical and drainage features; - (b) Minimum Lot Sizes Established: minimum land use district and lot requirements defining lot sizes and dimensions shall be accommodated without creating unusable lot remnants; - (c) Safe Access Required: block layout shall enable development to meet all Village engineering requirements for convenient access, circulation, control and safety of street traffic. - 48.7 At the time of subdivision, all corner lots and interior laneway corner lots shall dedicate clear vision triangles as right-of-way.
+Wherever feasible, lots shall be arranged so that the rear line does not abut the side line of an adjacent lot. - 47.5 No lot or parcel shall be created which does not meet the minimum standards of the applicable land use district, except pursuant to an area structure plan which provides for the perpetual maintenance of such remnants. - 47.6 The length and width of blocks shall be sufficient to accommodate two tiers of lots with minimum standards specified by the applicable zoning district and this chapter, except where a single row of lots back up to an arterial street.
+When reviewing proposed lot and block arrangements, the subdivision authority shall consider the following factors: - (a) Adequate Building Sites Required: Provisions of adequate building sites suitable to the special needs of the type of land use (residential, commercial or other) proposed for development shall be provided, taking into consideration topographical and drainage features; - (b) Minimum Lot Sizes Established: Minimum Land use district and lot requirements defining lot sizes and dimensions shall be accommodated without creating unusable lot remnants; - (c) Safe Access Required: Block layout shall enable development to meet all Village engineering requirements for convenient access, circulation, control and safety of street traffic. - 47.7 At the time of subdivision, all corner lots and interior laneway corner lots shall dedicate clear vision triangles as right-of-way.

-Figure 51.1 48.1
+Figure 47.1